publicissapient-france/xebicon18-kotlin-cloud/kt-cloud.md

 - No `Gradle` plugin yet :cry:
 - Only `Maven`
-- Actually in preview :umbrella: (Java)
+- Currently in preview :umbrella: (Java)
 - Fat | Uber jar as Lambda
 - Not supported yet by Serverless (Node)